frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ![cat-typing](https://media2.giphy.com/media/aNqEFrYVnsS52/giphy.gif?cid=790b76110bc8301ab8d1364278f76e6744830cc3678964af&rid=giphy.gif&ct=g)

 First off: I'm not a laptop expert and my background is not in laptop hardware.
-Nevertheless, I had to purchase laptops for different purposes and different price ranges over the last 10-15 years, and thus I became quite thorough about benchmarking my options.
-Since I had to recently go through this process again, I thought I'd share how you can easily benchmark and choose the best laptop for your needs without much prior knowledge.
+Nevertheless, I had to purchase laptops for different purposes and different price ranges over the last 10-15 years, and thus I became quite thorough about benchmarking my options :nerd_face: Since I had to recently go through this process again, I thought I'd share how you can easily benchmark and choose the best laptop for your needs without much prior knowledge.

-What this article is about:
+:white_check_mark: What this article is about:
 - main aspects of laptop comparison
 - key aspects to easily get the best deal

-What this article is not about:
+:x: What this article is not about:
 - telling you which laptop to buy right now
 - incentivizing products or services of any kind